ReactionMechanismGenerator/RMG-tests/README.md

 	```

 5. You'll find the test log in folder `RMG-tests/tests/check/${you job name}`, and two versions of RMG-generated CHEMKIN models in folder `RMG-tests/tests/benchmark/${you job name}` and `RMG-tests/tests/testmodel/${you job name}` for detailed analysis.

+6. We're also testing recording test results into a central mongo database.
+Please contact rmg_dev@mit.edu to get an authentication file (in `config.cfg` format) to access to database.
+Currently it's required to run thermochemistry validation test.